midnight1337/DigitalGuitarStompbox/README.md

 ## Schematic and how does it work.
 The heart of the circuit is Atmega328P, I've considered choosing STM32, but I felt more confident with arduino, as I was playing with this a lot.

-Basically the circuit works almost exactly like analog stompbox, the difference is that signal is modified by a processor, not by op-amps, transistors or diodes.
+Basically the circuit works almost exactly like any basic analog stompbox, the difference is that signal is mostly modified by a processor, not by op-amps, transistors or diodes.

-There is Input stage which purpose is to filter out signal and boost it to desired level, but not higher than 5V, because this is supply voltage value so more volts would possibly damage microcontroller.
+There is Input stage which purpose is to filter out signal and boost it to desired level, but not higher than 5V, because it's supply voltage value of microcontroller so more volts would possibly damage it.

 Atmega is programmed to take sample of our filtered signal, represented by voltage level, then process it by our program, and finally outputs it by setting logic states on register, which are related to processed sample.
-ADC sampling rate was set to approx 38.5KHz, I was able to get that value by changing register bits and prescaler.
+ADC sampling rate was set to approx 38.5KHz, I was able to get that value by changing some ADC register bits and prescaler.

-Output stage is created with 10bit R2R ladder, which is able ro represent voltage as binary values on our register.
+Output stage is created with 10bit R2R ladder, which is able to represent voltage as binary values on our register.
 Last step is to filter out signal nad proceed it to amplifier.

 ![Schematic](/Schematic/Schematic.png)